pkhuong/pkhuong.github.io/source/_posts/2021-01-22-appending-to-a-log-an-introduction-to-the-linux-dark-arts.markdown

 Removing old data by punching holes works nicely on filesystems with reasonable (\\(2^{63}\\) bytes) limits on file sizes, like XFS or ZFS.

+It also has the nice property of being idempotent, and that the file offset always grows monotonically.
+This monotonicity makes is easy for readers to just keep pumping more bytes (until they fall behind), and also means that concurrent maintenance isn't an issue.

 Unfortunately, ext4 isn't part of that club, and craps out at
 \\(2^{44}\\) bytes.
 That's not the limit of a file's footprint, but on its size in metadata... and that's a problem for us, because we want to keep appending to log files, while regularly punching away old data to keep their physical footprint in check.

+Moreover, a lot of standard Unix utilities (e.g., rsync) don't handle large sparse files very well: they'll just keep reading terabytes of zeros without attempting to skip holes.

 In 2014, Linux gained another fallocate mode, `FALLOC_FL_COLLAPSE_RANGE`, targeted at DVR and video editing devices.